SoupyzInc/AreaSoup/README.md

 ```

 ### How to add new functions
 To add new functions, create a new class that `implements` the `Function` interface.
 Function is defined under
-[src/main/java/Function.java][function] as
+[Function.java][function] as
 ```java
 public interface Function {
     double f(double x);
 }
 ```
-An example of a cubic function is defined under
+An example of a cubic function is defined under [XCubed.java][cubed] as
-[src/main/java/XCubed.java][cubed] as

 ```java
 public class XCubed implements Function {
     public double f(double x) {